helium/HIP/xxxx-move-consensus-off-miners.md

 - Uptime (% of the time pool is online and operational; this will obviously affect its ability to be elected and participate effectively in CG).
 - % or # of timeouts or otherwise failing to succesfully confirm a transaction / form blocks
 - Rewards paid to delegates (there are a couple of ways you could go with this...you could either base this on a formula from performance metrics to determine validator payout, which is in turn distributed accordingly 1:1 to constituent / delegate miners, or allow the flexibility to enable validators to model their own pay structures, which is yet another way for validator pools to politick and appeal to constituents / garner votes.

-- What should we measure to prove a performance increase?

-- What should we measure to prove an improvement in stability?

-- What should we measure to prove a reduction in complexity?

-- What should we measure to prove an acceptance of this by it's users?